hypo69/hypo/docs/gemini/ru/explainer/src/ai/tiny_troupe/TinyTroupe/README.md

 **Example:**

 A user initiates a simulation with a `TinyWorld` containing a `TinyPerson` who is a data scientist (`Lisa`) and an architect (`Oscar`).
-The `TinyWorld` will orchestrate interactions by first presenting an input to `Lisa` using `listen`, and then prompting the LLM for a response.
+The `TinyWorld` will orcheStarte interactions by first presenting an input to `Lisa` using `listen`, and then prompting the LLM for a response.
 This response would be parsed and directed to `Oscar` using `listen`.
 The LLM again generates a response for `Oscar`.
 This continues in cycles until the simulation concludes.